Arun321Raman/SmartTurismo/README.md

 # SmartTurismo Prediction Code

-SmartTurismo is a project intended to help DMO's to attract more visitors.
+SmartTurismo is a project intended to help visitors bureaus (or any other venue/location promoters) to attract more visitors.
 Using a proprietary algorithm created using crowdsourced data, it predicts with good accuracy an individual's decision to visit using only a few simple data points, listed below.
 The word count and other attribute measurements serve to paint a picture of the attributes of each venue page - by seeing which venue pages are successful at attracting visitors and what attributes they contain, a new, more effective venue page can be designed for any venue.

 - Innovate WithIN district finalists
 - Purdue Firestarter Graduate Project